jessepav/libgdx-wiki-old/Smaato-in-libGDX.md

 # Recap #
 LibGDX Android game is created as a [View](https://developer.android.com/reference/android/view/View).
 In order to add ads that are constantly displayed (like Banners) another view holding that should be used.
 In other words, a Relative Layout having both views should be created.
-It will be shown in the following code snippet:
+You can see that in the following code snippet:

 ```java
 public class AndroidLauncher extends AndroidApplication {